mikitex70/redmine_drawio/README.md

 ## Usage

+There are three macros that can be used to embed diagrams in wiki pages/issues; use what best fits your needs.

+### `drawio` macro
+This macro draws diagrams save in attachments.
+This is for compatibility with `0.1.x` versions of the plugin.
+To use it:

 - save your [draw.io](https://www.draw.io) diagram locally and upload it as attachment to wiki or issue page.

 - in Wiki pages use the `drawio` macro to load the widget, specifying the name of the attachment.
 For example: